cchitsiang/awesome-stars/topics.md

 - [TransformerOptimus/SuperAGI](https://github.com/TransformerOptimus/SuperAGI) - &lt;⚡️&gt; SuperAGI - A dev-first open source autonomous AI agent framework.
 Enabling developers to build, manage & run useful autonomous agents quickly and reliably.
 - [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise) - Drag & drop UI to build your customized LLM flow
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
-- [postgresml/postgresml](https://github.com/postgresml/postgresml) - The GPU-powered AI application database.
-Get your app to market faster using the simplicity of SQL and the latest NLP, ML + LLM models.
+- [postgresml/postgresml](https://github.com/postgresml/postgresml) - Postgres with GPUs for ML/AI apps.
 - [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - The platform for building AI from enterprise data
 - [obsei/obsei](https://github.com/obsei/obsei) - Obsei is a low code AI powered automation tool.
 It can be used in various business flows like social listening, AI based alerting, brand image analysis, comparative study and more .
 - [voxel51/fiftyone](https://github.com/voxel51/fiftyone) - The open-source tool for building high-quality datasets and computer vision models